-Motor traffic cutting through our residential streets has a serious impact on the health and quality of life of people living there – too much traffic, too fast, too noisy, too much pollution.
+The last decade has seen a huge increase in traffic on minor and residential roads as satellite navigation leads drivers to the shortest or quickest route..
+This has a serious impact on the health and quality of life of people living there – too much traffic, too fast, too noisy, too much pollution.

 Issues of air and noise pollution are very real.
-But the biggest negative of through or “ratrun” traffic is the strangling effect it has on people spending time outside their homes in their community.
+But one of the most tangible effects the ‘ratrun’ or through traffic is the reduction in time people spend outside their homes in their community.

 In the space of two generations, we’ve seen children’s roaming distance collapse as motor vehicle volumes have rocketed.

 Children don’t play out any more, and neighbours don’t chat to each other.
-But the effects are not felt equally.
+However the effects are not felt equally.

-We’ve known for decades that the lower the traffic on a street, the more community interaction and healthy physical activity we see.
+We’ve known for decades that the less traffic on a street, the more community interaction and healthy physical activity we see.

 Because of that more and more councils and residents are now working together to make residential streets work better for the people who live on them.

-Places where through motor vehicle traffic has been removed or reduced – so only residents and a few deliveries and services have access – are great for everyone.
+These are places where through motor vehicle traffic has been removed or reduced – so only residents and a few deliveries and services have access.

-These are networks of quieter streets where children play out, neighbours catch up, air pollution is lower, and walking and cycling are the natural choice for everyday journeys.
+Less traffic is great for everyone.
+In a low traffic neighbourhood children can play outdoors, neighbours can catch up, air pollution is lower, and walking and cycling become the natural choice for everyday journeys.

-And it turns out that cutting through traffic on side streets doesn’t add significantly to congestion on main roads.
+Do low traffic neighbourhoods increase traffic on adjacent main roads?
+In the short term yes, but experience has shown that people’s travel behaviours change and cutting through traffic on side streets doesn’t add significantly to congestion on main roads.